Higher cognitive functions

 From the syllabus: These [cognitive] control functions, often referred to as executive functions, are assumed to mediate goal-directed behavior and involve planning, coordination and updating of complex intentions.
 Executive control functions are also central to most higher mental activities, including abstract thinking and problem solving, autobiographic memory, self-image, and social interactions.
 A variety of neuropsychiatric disorders are associated with impairments and deficits in these functions.

-This course will be given in the third quarter of the semester.
+This course will not be given in the autumn semester 2023.

 The course consists of lectures, seminars and exercises.